rhyven/ericlight.com/content/Tech/wg2.md

 Huge gratitude to [Jason Donenfeld](https://www.zx2c4.com/) (aka zx2c4) for spending his time not only reading this post, but also for sending me some fantastic feedback!
 I'd made some bungles in my original post on this topic, and he vastly helped my understanding.

 Also, huge gratitude to another Jason ([@rendition](https://keybase.io/rendition)) who has helped me develop from a junior network admin into a ... 'moderate' network admin.
 I've learned more in the last year than I ever thought possible.
-He's taught me nearly everything I know about managed networking, reviewed this post for me, and is actually the guy who introduced me to Wireguard originally!
+He's taught me nearly everything I know about managed networking, reviewed this post for me, and is actually the guy who introduced me to WireGuard originally!